-- 1. Run at speed to the far end of the arena past the end markers and do a left rollback no hesitation. - 2.
+- 1. Run at speed to the far end of the arena past the end marker and do a left rollback no hesitation. - 2.
 Run to the opposite end of the arena past the end marker and do a right rollback no hesitation. - 3.
 Run past the center marker and do a sliding stop.
-Back up to the center of the arena or at least 10 feet (three meters).
+Back up to center of the arena or at least ten feet (3 meters).
 Hesitate. - 4.
 Complete four spins to the right. - 5.
 Complete four and one-quarter spins to the left so that horse is facing left wall or fence.
 Hesitate. - 6.
-Beginning on the right lead, complete three circles to the right; the first two circles large and fast; the third circle small and slow.
-Change leads in the center of the arena. - 7.
-Complete three circles to the left; the first two circles large and fast; the third circle small and slow.
+Beginning on the left lead, complete three circles to the left: the first circle large and fast; the second circle small and slow; the third circle large and fast.
+Change leads at the center of the arena. - 7.
+Complete three circles to the right: the first circle large and fast; the second circle small and slow; the third circle large and fast.
 Change leads at the center of the arena. - 8.
-Begin a large fast circle to the right but do not close this circle.
-Run straight down the right side of the arena past the center marker and do a sliding stop at least 20 feet (six meters) from the wall or fence.
-Hesitate to demonstrate completion of the patter.
+Begin a large fast circle to the left but do not close this circle.
+Run straight up the right side of the arena past the center marker and do a sliding stop at least 20 feet (6 meters) from wall or fence.
+Hesitate to demonstrate the completion of the pattern.

-- 1. Beginning on the right lead, complete three circles to the right; the first circle small and slow, the next two circles large and fast.
+- 1. Beginning on the right lead, complete three circles to the right: the first circle small and slow; the next two circles large and fast.
 Change leads at the center of the arena. - 2.
-Complete three circles to the left; the first circle small and slow, the next two circles large and fast.
+Complete three circles to the left: the first circle small and slow; the next two circles large and fast.
 Change leads at the center of the arena. - 3.
 Continue around previous circle to the right.
-At the top of the circle, run down the middle to the far end of the arena past the end marker and do a right rollback-no hesitation. - 4.
-Run up the middle to the opposite end of the arena past the end marker and do a left rollback-no hesitation. - 5.
+At the top of the circle, run down the middle to the far end of the arena past the end marker and do a right rollback no hesitation. - 4.
+Run up the middle to the opposite end of the arena past the end marker and do a left rollback no hesitation. - 5.
 Run past the center marker and do a sliding stop.
-Back up to the center of the arena or at least 10 feet (three meters).
+Back up to the center of the arena or at least 10 feet (3 meters).
 Hesitate. - 6.
 Complete four spins to the right. - 7.
 Complete four spins to the left.
 Hesitate to demonstrate the completion of the pattern.